 Here's how to make sure your stunning emails get seen by subscribers:

 Many spam filters block image-heavy emails.
 This is because spammers often hide content in images where it can't be picked up by your ISP's filter.

-To make sure an email lands safely in a customer’s inbox, it’s advisable to balance image and text.
+To make sure an email lands safely in a customer's inbox, it's advisable to balance image and text.
+Don't send image only emails.
 Recommendations for the ideal text-to-image ratio vary between 80:20 and 50:50.

 If you're tempted to send an email composed of one big image, consider breaking it up into manageable blocks of image and text.

 Even once an email has made it into the inbox, many email clients block images from downloading automatically.
 This means that an email with little or no text will appear blank or broken.
 To persuade a user to click ‘download images', there needs to be some persuasive text that describes what the email is about.

 Some people prefer to have images disabled altogether.
 To make sure the email is accessible to these users, ensure all images have alt text, and balance visual content with engaging copy.

 This will also help recipients find the message later if they search their inbox for keywords in that email.